-With 2021 rapidly drawing towards its conclusion attentions will soon turn to the January transfer window, an opportunity for side’s to strengthen their options or look ahead to the summer market.
+The January transfer window is now open, with the winter providing an opportunity for sides to strengthen their options or look ahead to the summer market.

-Kylian Mbappe headlines the list of players approaching the expiry of his current contract, but with the Paris Saint-Germain forward seemingly Real Madrid-bound and fellow marquee names Paulo Dybala and Lorenzo Insigne likely to renew, we’ve decided to look at the most exciting, viable options for Premier League teams.
+Kylian Mbappe headlines the list of players approaching the expiry of his current contract, but with the Paris Saint-Germain forward seemingly Real Madrid-bound and fellow marquee names such as Paulo Dybala likely to renew, we’ve decided to look at the most exciting, viable options for Premier League teams.

 Here are six 2022 free agents who will interest Premier League clubs.